Z4rkos/tool_test_site/README.md

 - XSS

-Im not really doing anything with this atm, just wanted to put it up here, but at some point I'll add some more vulnerabilities.
+Im not really doing anything with it atm, just wanted to put it up here, but at some point I'll add some more vulnerabilities.